zifeo/Isochrone-TL/README.md

 ## Documentation
 Files are self documented (either in French or English).

-## License GNU GLP V2.0
+## License
-See LICENSE file in root folder.
+GNU GLP V2.0.
+See LICENSE file in root folder for details.
 In addition the project depends on © OpenStreetMap contributors and (CC) Andre Allen & Björn Andersson @ [The Noun Project](http://thenounproject.com).